zulfidly/frontend/module_4/capstone/README.md

 # Capstone 4

 When I was a kid, I loved playing solitaire on my computer.

-I was also always so intrigued and impressed at how well the computer handles the game and shuffles it so perfectly.
+I was always so intrigued and impressed at how well the computer handles the game and shuffles it so perfectly.

+If you were old enough to remember, that was probably the only game we had back then.

-So in this Capstone, we will be building a poker card game.
+So to reminisce my childhood, we will be building a poker card game in this Capstone.

 However, since this is not a game development course, the focus on this project isn't at how well you can implement shuffling algorithms & deal cards.

 Instead, we will use the API service [https://deckofcardsapi.com/](https://deckofcardsapi.com/)